 How much may I contribute?

-- You can contribute either 100% of your reduced salary or $18,000 for 2017—whichever figure is smaller.
-Your "reduced salary" is defined as the amount after your required contribution to your basic retirement plan.
+- You can contribute either 100% of your reduced salary or $18,500 for 2018—whichever figure is smaller.
+Your "reduced salary" is defined as your salary amount after your required basic retirement plan contribution is made.

 - Your participation in another employer's retirement plan during the year may affect your limit.

 - You may change or stop your contributions at any time by completing a new Salary Reduction Agreement and submitting it to Employee Benefits.

 You must invest at least $200 per year and can contribute a flat dollar amount or a percentage of your salary.